 Clause 7.1.2(c) of the Gujarat SPA is hereby deleted in its entirety.

-Clause 7.1.2(d) of the Gujarat SPA is hereby deleted in its entirety.
+Clause 7.1.2(d) of the Gujarat SPA is hereby amended and restated in its entirety:

+“Notwithstanding the Disclosures and the limitations as stated in Clauses 7.2.2 (a), 7.2.3, 7.2.7 (c), and 7.2.9 (a), the Sellers jointly and severally agree to indemnify, defend and hold harmless the Indemnified Party against any and all Losses suffered by such Indemnified Party arising out of, or in connection with any Tax liability of the Company arising in respect of the period any time prior to the First Completion Date, other than any Tax liability arising out of the IT Notice or Tax Demand FY 13 - 14.”

 Clause 7.1.2(g) of the Gujarat SPA is hereby deleted in its entirety.

-Clause 7.1.2(h) of the Gujarat SPA is hereby deleted in its entirety.
+Clause 7.1.2(h) of the Gujarat SPA is hereby amended and restated in its entirety as follows:

+““Notwithstanding the Disclosures and the limitations stated in Clauses 7.2.2 (a), 7.2.3, 7.2.7 (c), and 7.2.9 (a), the Sellers, jointly and severally, agree to indemnify, defend and hold harmless the Indemnified Party against any and all Losses suffered by such Indemnified Party arising out of, or in connection with any Tax liability of the Subsidiary arising in respect of the period any time prior to the First Completion Date, other than any Tax liability arising out of Subsidiary Tax Demand FY 13 - 14.”

-Pursuant to the deletion of Clauses 7.1.2(a), 7.1.2(c), 7.1.2(d),7.1.2(g) and 7.1.2(h) of the Gujarat SPA, erstwhile Clause 7.1.2(b) shall stand renumbered as Clause 7.1.2(a); erstwhile Clause 7.1.2(e) shall stand renumbered as Clause 7.1.2(b); erstwhile Clause 7.1.2(f) shall stand renumbered as Clause 7.1.2(c); and erstwhile Clause 7.1.2(i) shall stand renumbered as Clause 7.1.2(d).
+Pursuant to the deletion of Clauses 7.1.2(a), 7.1.2(c), 7.1.2(g) of the Gujarat SPA, erstwhile Clause 7.1.2(b) shall stand renumbered as Clause 7.1.2(a); erstwhile Clause 7.1.2(d) shall stand renumbered as Clause 7.1.2(b); erstwhile Clause 7.1.2(e) shall stand renumbered as Clause 7.1.2(c); erstwhile Clause 7.1.2(f) shall stand renumbered as Clause 7.1.2(d); erstwhile Clause 7.1.2(h) shall stand renumbered as Clause 7.1.2(e); and erstwhile Clause 7.1.2(i) shall stand renumbered as Clause 7.1.2(f).

-The erstwhile clause 7.1.2(i), which is renumbered as ‘clause 7.1.2(d)’ of the Gujarat SPA is hereby amended and restated in its entirety as follows:
+The erstwhile Clause 7.1.2(i), which is renumbered as ‘Clause 7.1.2(f)’ of the Gujarat SPA is hereby amended and restated in its entirety as follows:

-“Notwithstanding the Disclosures and the limitations stated in Clauses 7.2.1, 7.2.2, 7.2.3, 7.2.7(c) and 7.2.9(a), the Sellers, jointly and severally, agree to indemnify, defend and hold harmless the Indemnified Party against any and all Losses suffered by such Indemnified Party arising out of, or in connection with the purchase of Subsidiary Shares under the AES Rajasthan Share Acquisition Agreement including, without limitation, in respect of the compliance required under the Companies Act, Foreign Exchange Management Act 1999 and Consolidated FDI Policy Circular 2016 issued by the Government of India, it being agreed amongst the Parties that the maximum aggregate liability of the Sellers arising under Clause 7.1.2(d) shall be capped at and shall not exceed 17% (Seventeen Per cent) of the Purchase Consideration.”
+“Notwithstanding the Disclosures and the limitations stated in Clauses 7.2.1, 7.2.2, 7.2.3, 7.2.7(c) and 7.2.9(a), the Sellers, jointly and severally, agree to indemnify, defend and hold harmless the Indemnified Party against any and all Losses suffered by such Indemnified Party arising out of, or in connection with the purchase of Subsidiary Shares under the AES Rajasthan Share Acquisition Agreement including, without limitation, in respect of the compliance required under the Companies Act, Foreign Exchange Management Act, 1999 and Consolidated FDI Policy Circular of 2016 issued by the Government of India, and Income Tax Act, 1961, it being agreed amongst the Parties that the maximum aggregate liability of the Sellers arising under Clause 7.1.2(f) shall be capped at and shall not exceed 17% (Seventeen Per cent) of the Purchase Consideration.”

 Clause 7.1.5 of the Gujarat SPA is hereby amended and restated in its entirety as follows: